santiagxf/jobtools/README.md

 # jobtools

+This package contains a convenient way to invoke `Python` code from the command line to execute jobs of any kind.

+## General idea

+To run a `Python` file from the command line you can do something like `python task.py`, considering that you have a file called `task.py`.
+However, if you routine needs parameters, then you have to do all the parsing of the arguments by hand.
+This has some limitations:
+- Naming conventions in bash or Windows Command line are different.
+For instance parameters in bash are usually indicated as `--my-parameter` while in `Python` the `-` character is not valid.
+- Type parsing has to be done by hand with `argparser`.
+- Complex types are hard to indicate.

+This leads to a lot of repetitive code being done each time you want to execute code in `Python` from the command line.
+This library seeks to help to do:
+ - Automatic parameters parsing.
+ - Automatic enforcement and detection of optional paramters.
+ - Automatic naming convention matching (args like `--my-parameter` are passed as `my_parameter`).
+ - Support for some complex types.

+## How
-This package contains a convenient implementation to work with `Python` from a command line to execute jobs of any kind.
-Jobs are indicated using a callable function that the `TaskRunner` can executed.
-Arguments for the callable are automatically parsed from the command line and enforced depending on if they are required of not.
+The code that you want to execute will be indicated in a callable function.Arguments for the callable are automatically parsed from the command line and enforced depending on if they are required of not.
+Paramters with default value are inferred to be optional while paramters without one are required.
 Type conversion is automatically handled.
 Special type conversion is supported for aruments of type `SimpleNamespace` which can be passed as arguments using `YML` or `JSON` files.

 ## Usage